ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

     - **Subset**: a set that contains some, but not all of, the elements in another set
     - **Infinite Set**: set that does not have a fixed number of elements in it

+## Probability Functions

+### Technical Question

+- How do I use the implementation of a finite set in `Sympy` to create Python programs that calculate and use probabilities?

 ### Reading Assignments

 - Chapters 4 and 5 of *Doing Math with Python*